Corrective Services NSW

 Public transport

-From Cessnock CBD, it is a half-hour walk or 5-minute taxi ride to the centre.
+From Cessnock CBD, it is a half-hour walk or 5-minute taxi ride to the Centre.

 Private transport